upvalue/meditations/README.md

 - Go libraries: See Godeps/Godeps.json
 - JS libraries: See bower.json; also coffeescript
-- Commands: Pandoc (only necessary for exporting task descriptions into plaintext)
+- Programs: Pandoc (only necessary for exporting markdown/plaintext descriptions of progress)

 # Attribution